-From 2019-2029, the BLS expects job growth for the overall economy to rise by 4%.
-For IT management jobs, that growth rate is more than doubled to 10%.
-Overall, the BLS predicts a need for 48,100 more IT manager jobs over the next decade.
+From 2020-2030, the BLS expects job growth for the overall economy to rise by 8%.
+For IT management jobs, the growth rate is expected to climb 10%.
+Overall, the BLS predicts a need for 52,700 more IT manager jobs over the next decade.

 Factors influencing this growth may include:

 A need for IT managers who can guide movement to digital and digitally enhanced operations by organizations of all sizes and in all industries;